 Biztech Consulting & Solutions assures you affordable pricing for the successful execution of taxi booking apps like Uber.
 While calculating the actual cost of developing an Uber app for Android and iPhone, the platform (Android or iOS) plays an essential role as it affects the total hours of developers.
 Without discussing the pricing of developing apps like Uber, here is a brief analysis of estimation for Uber app development.

 The feature list mentioned here includes everything you would need to have a fully functional app.
-Our hourly rate would be around <$25/hour. for further queries, you can get in touch with us.$25/hour.>
+Our hourly rate would be around <$25/hour.
+For further queries, you can get in touch with us.

 |User/Customer Side Features||API||Native: Android (in Hrs)||Native: iOS (in Hrs)|